England Name Curry Twins To Face Ireland In Six Nations - UrduPoint

 Maro Itoje, who has replaced Jamie George as captain, will skipper England for the first time.

+Borthwick was hit by a string of withdrawals last week, with George, Alex Coles, Alex Dombrandt and Jack van Poortvliet all dropping out of the squad.

+They were the only side to beat Ireland in last year's Six Nations but have not beaten the Irish in Dublin since 2019.

-"We're looking forward to the challenge of facing the tournament favourites," Borthwick said on Tuesday.
+"We're looking forward to the challenge of facing the tournament favourites," Borthwick said.

 "We know it'll be a tough contest against a team that's very familiar with each other.
 We'll need to work tirelessly and maintain our discipline from the first whistle to the last."